Property Tax Lab

 Background

-The High Value Council Tax Surcharge (HVCTS) is a new annual tax on residential properties worth £2 million or more, announced by HM Treasury in November 2025 alongside the Autumn Budget.
+The HVCTS is a new annual tax on residential properties worth £2 million or more, announced by HM Treasury in November 2025 alongside the Autumn Budget.

-The HVCTS departs from the Council Tax model in two significant respects: it uses current market values rather than 1991 estimates, and it is levied on legal owners rather than occupiers.
-This brings it closer structurally to HMRC's existing Annual Tax on Enveloped Dwellings (ATED), which applies to high-value properties held within corporate envelopes.
+It departs from Council Tax in two key respects: it uses current market values rather than 1991 estimates, and is levied on legal owners rather than occupiers.
+This brings it closer to HMRC's Annual Tax on Enveloped Dwellings (ATED), which applies to high-value properties held in corporate structures.

-The surcharge is intended to be administered by local authorities, which raises implementation questions examined below.
+The surcharge is to be administered by local authorities, raising implementation questions examined below.

 £2m